What is a stroke?

 Drinking too much alcohol

 Having an abnormal heart rhythm such as atrial fibrillation Atrial Fibrillation and Atrial Flutter Your heart is a muscle that pumps blood through your body.
 Your heart rate is how fast your heart beats.
 Your heart should always have a regular, rhythmic beat, like the ticking of a clock.... read more

 Symptoms start quickly, usually within a few minutes.
 A severe stroke may kill you right away.

 Many different symptoms can occur, depending on which part of your brain isn't getting enough blood:

 Brain swelling (edema) can result from a severe stroke.
 It causes symptoms several hours to a day or two later.
 You may become confused or go into a coma.
-Brain swelling is one of the main reasons a stroke can be fatal.
+Brain swelling is one of the main reasons people die from a stroke.

 After a stroke, you may:

 Lose weight or choke on food and drink (aspiration Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
 Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more ) because you can't swallow food properly

 Get bedsores (pressure sores Pressure Sores Pressure sores, often called bedsores, are skin injuries caused by steady pressure on one area of skin.
 The pressure cuts off blood flow to the area, which can damage the skin.
 Pressure sores... read more ) because you can't change position on your own